IBM/varnish-operator/README.md

     ...
 ```

-After the VCL in the config map has been changed, the status field will be immediately be updated to reflect the latest version.
+After the VCL in the config map has been changed, the status field will be immediately updated to reflect the latest version.
 However that does not guarantee that Varnish pods run the latest VCL configuration.
 It needs time to reload and even could fail to reload if the VCL has syntax error for example.

 To give users a better observability about currently running VCL versions the status has a field `vcl.availability` which indicates how many pods have the latest version and how many of them are outdated.